-During the hearing for changes in the regulations on corruption and enterprise penalty, there has been widespread support to implement detailed requirements for enterprises' anti-corruption measures which will lead to penalties if not met and there are reasons to believe that this will be implemented.
+During the hearing for changes in the regulations on corruption and enterprise penalty, there has been widespread support for implementing detailed requirements for enterprises' anti-corruption measures, which will lead to penalties if not met, and there are reasons to believe that this will be implemented.
 Developing and maintaining sufficient anti-corruption measures, such as an effective compliance programme is, and will continue to be, very important for enterprises in reducing the risk of corruption for the enterprise and avoiding penalties.

 The use of professional third parties to evade the detection of criminal economic activity such as corruption is becoming more common.
 Along with the increasing internationality of business, the possible ways to conduct and hide corruption are becoming more complex and likewise increasingly difficult to discover and unravel.
 Therefore, preventive measures and monitoring are key.
-One of many examples of the implementations of preventive measures can be found in "The use of professional third parties to evade the detection of criminal economic activity such as corruption is becoming more common."
-112 investment business sectors where anti-corruption now is a common part of a due-diligence routine.
+One of many examples of the implementations of preventive measures can be found in investment business sectors where anti-corruption is a common part of most due-diligence routines.
 TI has, among others, published different standard forms that can be used to question the seller and the target company as preventive measures against corruption.

-4 Have you seen evidence of continuing or increasing cooperation by the enforcement authorities in your jurisdiction with authorities in other countries?
+Have you seen evidence of continuing or increasing cooperation by the enforcement authorities in your jurisdiction with authorities in other countries?
 If so, how has that affected the implementation or outcomes of their investigations?

-Norway has obligations to combat corruption nationally and internationally through the OECD, UNCAC and The European Council Anti-Corruption Body.
-As a result, Norway is making a continuing effort to align its anti-corruption measures and to be of mutual international assistance according to these ever-evolving NGOs' regulations.
+Norway is obliged to combat corruption nationally and internationally through the OECD, UNCAC and The European Council Anti-Corruption Body.
+As a result, Norway is making a continuing effort to align its anticorruption measures and to be of mutual international assistance according to these ever-evolving NGOs' regulations.
 Even though Norway has one of the lowest occurrences of corruption in the world, the latter years have seen a general increase in the number of convictions in Norwegian courts for corruption.
 TI Norway regularly publishes an overview of rulings from Norwegian courts regarding corruption.
+In 2023 Norwegian courts passed 10 rulings on corruption.

 In July 2020, the Norwegian Parliament passed an act for amendments in the NPC, extending the NPC's reach on corruption and trading committed abroad to a broader extent than the former legislation allowed.
-Before the passing of the amendment to the Penal Code, it was a requirement that the criminal conduct was also punishable in the state where it was conducted.
+Before the passing of the amendment to the Penal Code, it was a requirement that criminal conduct was also punishable in the state where it was conducted.
 This is no longer a requirement, making corruption and trading in influence a crime if committed by Norwegians or Norwegian enterprises, also when committed in a country where such acts are not considered a crime.

-International corruption is a small portion of the actual court-ruled corruption cases in Norway but is often the most severe when unravelled.
+International corruption is a very small portion of the actual court-ruled corruption cases in Norway but is often the most severe when unravelled.
 International transactions involving third parties have made it increasingly difficult for the authorities to investigate and uncover corruption and calls for demanding cross-border cooperation with other state authorities.
 Consequently, it is expected that international cooperation by the Norwegian police authority will continue to increase in the future.